Michigan beats Iowa State 83-76 in Battle 4 Atlantis

 UP NEXT

-Iowa State: The Cyclones moved to the losers’ bracket to face the Alabama-North Carolina loser on Thursday.
+Iowa State: The Cyclones moved to the losers’ bracket to face Alabama on Thursday.

-Michigan: The Wolverines advanced to the winners’ bracket to face the Alabama-North Carolina winner on Thursday.
+Michigan: The Wolverines advanced to the winners’ bracket to face North Carolina on Thursday.

 —